MrYsLab/python_banyan/docs/examples_intro.md

 ```

-Line 57 through 59 constitute the parameter list for the _____init_____ method.
+Line 57 through 59 constitutes the parameter list for the _____init_____ method.
 Notice that all of the parameters contain default values, and in most cases accepting the defaults
 is all that you need.

-Lines 63 through 83 document the parameters (and are discussed below).
+Lines 63 through 83 documents the parameters (and are discussed below).

 ### back_plane_ip_address
 The default for this parameter is *None*.
 The component will discover the IP
-address of the local computer and assume that the Backplane is also running on this
+address of the local computer and assume that the backplane is also running on this
 computer.
-If the component is running on a computer different from the one that the Backplane is running,
+If the component is running on a computer different from the one that the backplane is running,
-then this parameter will need to match the IP address of the Backplane.
+then this parameter will need to match the IP address of the backplane.

 ```
     64	        :param back_plane_ip_address: banyan_base back_planeIP Address -